Mascots

 The Merlin Cam, after 10 years of service on NS Webcams, ended on Monday, August 30, 2021.
 The Maritime Museum of the Atlantic integrated Merlin’s activities together with other museum programs and online news through the museum’s TwitterInstagram and Facebook accounts tagged #MerlinMacaw for followers to see, read and hear about him!

-The museum continues to support the long-term partnership with Nova Scotia Webcams and two webcams offering Halifax waterfront views: the museum’s anchor-yard, and the museum’s wharf.
-Webcam links are on the museum’s homepage and on Nova Scotia Webcams.
+The museum continues to support the long-term partnership with Nova Scotia Webcams, with a webcam of Halifax’s waterfront views that include the museum’s anchor-yard, and wharf.

 Ship’s Cats